frontcamp/proj2gpt/readme.md

 Configuration is done via an initialization file located in the directory where the utility is run (in the root of any project): `proj2gpt.ini`.

 The initialization file may contain four sections.
 Below is a list of sections with their available parameters.
+All sections and parameters are optional.
 The values shown are defaults.

 ```ini
 [SETTINGS]